duckworthd/craftdoor/README.md

 Once `main.go` is launched, the following endpoints are available via the HTTP webserver,

-- `POST /init`: Writes a default key to an active RFID tag.
-Only for testing.
-- `GET /state?id=<UUID>`: Get the state of a particular RFID tag as soon as it's put in front of the reader.
-You must specify which tag you want by its UUID.
+- `GET /`: Get the details of the next RFID tag put in front of the reader.

 For doors,

-- `GET /doors`: list doors in database
+- `GET /members`: list doors in database
+- `GET /members/<id>`: get detailed information about a single member.
-- `POST /doors`: Create a new door.
+- `POST /members`: Create a new member.
-- `PUT /doors/<id>`: Update an existing door.
+- `PUT /members/<id>`: Update an existing member.
-- `DELETE /doors/<id>`: Delete an existing door.
+- `DELETE /members/<id>`: Delete an existing member.

-Similar to doors, one can query and manager members and roles via `/members` and `/roles`.
+Similar to doors, one can query and manage keys via `/keys`.

 # Code Organization

 ```
 cmd/
+  debug/
+    read.go          # debug binary for reading all data on an RFID tag.
   master/
     develop.db       # sqlite database used during development
     develop.json     # JSON config used during development